hiveot/hub/docs/design-overview.md

 Consumers typically login using username and password that are setup with the consumer's account.
 On successful login a consumer is issued an authentication token that is used for the actual authentication.
 Authentication tokens can also be issued through other identify verification means such as a client certification and (in future) oauth.

 There are several types of agents:
-* An IoT device that implements the HiveOT api or protocol directly is both an agent and a Thing.
+* An IoT device that implements the HiveOT api or protocol directly is called an exposed Thing and acts both an agent and a Thing.
 * An IoT protocol binding that bridges an existing IoT protocol to the HiveOT hub.
 Example bindings are for zwave, zigbee, CoAP protocols, and for external data sources such as weather stations, email, sms message and so on.
 * A service that enriches information.
 For example, the history service provides the ability to query historical event data obtained from Things.